Bitcoin Design NL - Mark & Erik Vlaswinkel Brothers

 My mother is not really into Bitcoin, so she was not really that enthusiastic.
 That’s why she said, why don’t you do it yourself?

-Meet Erik and Mark Vlaswinkel.
+Meet Erik and Mark.
 Two Dutch brothers who turned their mom’s "do it yourself” challenge into a bronze Bitcoin business.

 Their secret weapon?
 Mom’s a professional sculptor who knows ancient bronze casting techniques.
 She wasn’t into Bitcoin (she is now), but she had the knowledge.
 The brothers had the conviction.